INDIAN CASSIA Overview Information

-Cinnamomum tamala is a tree.
-It grows in parts of the Himalayas and in northern parts of India.
+Indian cassia is a tree.
+It grows in parts of the Himalayas, other northern parts of India, Asia, and Australia.
 The leaf and bark are used as medicine.

-Cinnamomum tamala is used for many conditions such as diabetes, cough and cold, arthritis, heart and liver health, and others, but there is no good scientific evidence to support these uses.
+Indian cassia is used for diabetes, cough, common cold, rheumatoid arthritis (RA), and many other conditions, but there is no good scientific evidence to support these uses.

 How does it work?

 - Diabetes.
-Taking Cinnamomum tamala three times per day for 3 months might lower blood sugar in people with diabetes.
+Taking Indian cassia three times per day for 3 months might lower blood sugar in people with diabetes.

 - Common cold.